Bzigo

-Bzigo is a technology start-up company that develops autonomous devices for a pest-free life.
-Its first product detects and locates mosquitoes, and future products will both detect and eliminate mosquitoes and other pests autonomously.
+Bzigo is a technology startup company that develops autonomous devices for pest control.
 The company was founded by Nadav Benedek and Saar Wilf, who are both alumni of the Israel Defense Forces' intelligence Unit 8200.

-Significance

-Mosquitoes are the worst of the disease-transmitting insects, infecting around 700 million people and killing 1 million annually, so implementing this technology in parts of the world where mosquito-borne diseases are prevalent could improve health and save lives.

-Even in areas without malaria or other diseases, the presence of mosquitoes can decrease sleep quality, some people have mosquito allergies (“skeeter syndrome”), and they are a general nuisance.

-Future generations of the device will be optimized for industrial usages such as pest extermination in greenhouses and large farms, as well as deterring other pests like pigeons.

 Technology

-The Bzigo device scans a room for mosquitoes using specialized optics and computer vision algorithms to identify the flight patterns of mosquitoes.
+The Bzigo device scans a room for mosquitoes using specialized optics and computer vision algorithms to identify flight patterns.

 Once it detects that a mosquito has landed, the device marks its location with a pointer and sends a message to a phone application, allowing the recipient to locate the pest and kill it.
-The device is compliant with all safety standards and regulations.

-Pricing

-The first generation of the Bzigo designator is expected to cost $199.